 This is an awesome way to tie the story together, that just seems to have everything put together smoothly.
 Campaign, especially if you played the previous ones will be very enjoyable.
 The Spec Ops modes are always a fun side thing to do.
 Multiplayer where you poor hours into feels the same as Modern Warfare 2, but with some tweaks I agree and disagree with.
 Anyways you will still play multiplayer and you can now connect with Elite online or share your top plays.
 The games campaign thrives, while the multiplayer just lacks ambition.
 If it weren't for campaign, this should be an expansion pack on the dashboard.

-Review Done on Call of Duty Modern Warfare 3 for Xbox 360
+Call of Duty Modern Warfare 3 for Xbox 360